AmanShaikh-IN/AmanShaikh-IN/README.md

 I'm an undergraduate student in **Artificial Intelligence and Data Science** with a strong focus on
 **Generative AI, Large Language Models (LLMs), and Deep Learning systems**.

-My work sits at the intersection of **modern AI research and system-level engineering** — building, fine-tuning, and deploying AI models while being deeply aware of performance, scalability, and real-world constraints.

 ---

 ## Primary Focus Areas
 - Generative AI and Large Language Models (LLMs)
+- Agentic and multi-agent AI systems
 - Retrieval-Augmented Generation (RAG) systems
 - Parameter-efficient fine-tuning (LoRA, QLoRA)
 - Multimodal deep learning (audio–visual systems)
 - Deep learning with PyTorch and CUDA
-- Agentic and multi-agent AI systems

 ---

 ## Experience Highlights

 ### Research Intern — Centre for Development of Advanced Computing (C-DAC)
-*Worked with PARAM Siddhi Supercomputer*
+*Worked with PARAM Siddhi HPC*

-- Designed and developed **multimodal synchronization and segmentation pipelines** for automated data curation, targeting downstream generative AI tasks such as voice cloning.
+- Designed and developed **multimodal synchronization and segmentation pipelines** for automated data curation, targeting downstream generative AI tasks in voice cloning.
 - Implemented and evaluated **dual-stream CNN-based architectures** for joint audio–video processing, speaker identification, and temporal alignment.
 - Applied **embedding-based similarity search** and vector databases to store and retrieve speaker representations efficiently.
-- Prototyped and validated components using **state-of-the-art multimodal models (Qwen-2.5-Omni)** as part of a large-scale research initiative.
+- Prototyped and validated components using **state-of-the-art multimodal models** as part of a large-scale research initiative.
 - Collaborated with senior researchers on documentation and experimentation for a research paper currently in preparation.
 - Gained hands-on exposure to **large-scale compute environments** and performance-aware deep learning workflows on national HPC infrastructure.